-Coming LAP Meeting Agenda & Approved Minutes are posted below and/or at the bottom of this page.
+LAP Membership Roster, Coming LAP Meeting Agenda & Approved Minutes, and Admission Policy & Procedures are all posted below and/or at the bottom of this page.

-For information on Hoʻokakoʻo Corp. -- our WMS Local School Board -- including board meeting agendas and minutes,
+For information on Hoʻokakoʻo Corp. -- our WMS Local School Board -- including policies and procedures,

 please click here: http://www.hookakoo.org/#!hc-board-meetings-/c11yo